unlight/asmt-javascript-questions/README.md

 - How would you improve website load time / performance?
 - Imagine you have table and there are hundreds columns and thousands of rows.
 What kind of optimization techniques can be applied?
 - What general optimization techniques do you know?
+- Parallel threads on FE.
+Have you worked with them?
+- What are the downsides of working with web workers?
+- What the difference between asynchronous and parallel threads?
+- Could you please describe in details what performance techniques have you applied for your project?
+- How do you achieve lazy loading of the modules?
+- What about the first load time for SPA and MPA applications?
+- Have you had any caching issues within your application?

 ### Security
 - Same origin policy, CORS.
+- What are the techniques that can help to avoid the same origin policy?
 - Different types of XSS?
 - How do you prevent XSS?
 - Content Security Policy headers values, quote few examples?
 - How would you initiate manual security code review of Node.js applications?
 - Let’s says that you have node application, and some dependency has critical vulnerability which recently discovered.
 What will be your actions?
+- When you are working with the SPA application what are the signs that you need use state container (like Redux in React)?
+- What does immutable mean to you?
+- Can you please give us a short overview of singlepage applications and multipage applications and pros and cons for using which of them?

 ### Architecture and design patterns
 - Please compare pros and cons for Single-page and Multi-page application approaches.